 First Person Dream

-You were vexed with your father this morning because he woke you from a dream in which you were a flying dog.
+You’re vexed with your father this morning because he woke you from a dream in which you were a dog with the ability to fly.

-Dada woke me from a really good dream, you cry, yanking the comforter over your head.
+Dada woke me up from the best dream, you cry, yanking the comforter over your head.

-I peel the covers back and ask, Maybe you could draw this flying dog for me, so I can better imagine it?
+I peel the comforter back a little.
+Well, that stinks, I say, and bend to kiss your cheek.
+How about this?
+After breakfast, maybe you could draw this flying dog for me, so I can imagine it?

 Well, damn, I say.
 How were the tops of the trees?

-You howl with indignation and dive back into the bed, yanking the comforter over your head.
-I tie my robe and head downstairs - give you a little space to cool your jets.
-In the kitchen, your father sits at the table, a Christmas Jazz playlist offering merciless tidings.
-My favorite mug is full of freshly-pressed coffee.
+You howl with indignation and dive back into bed, yanking the comforter over your head.
+I knot my robe and head downstairs, giving you a little space to cool your jets.
+Your dad is at the kitchen table, a holiday playlist offering merciless tidings.
+He smiles when I come into the kitchen, points to the French press.
+We have a goblin this morning? he asks, assessing my face.

-I hover at the kitchen counter, preparing oatmeal with maple syrup, cinnamon, extra cream.
-I can track the path of your feet above my head, the opening and closing of the bathroom’s pocket door, the drawers of your pine dresser slapping shut as you choose your flamboyance for the day.
+I make oatmeal with maple syrup, cinnamon, cream.
+I can hear your feet above my head, the opening and closing of the bathroom’s pocket door, the drawers of your pine dresser slapping shut as you choose your flamboyance for the day.
+Joy surges up the front of my neck when you start down the stairs.
+You stop at the bottom step and scowl at us.
+We’re not sure why this is funny, but it is.

 Previous